se-prashant/FB-Image-Downloader-Chrome-Extension/README.md

 # FB-Image-Downloader-Chrome-Extension
-This extension downloads all FB images inside your album in single click.
+This extension downloads all FB images inside your albums in single click.